Introduction of Yuan Zhi:Thin-leaf Milkwort Root or Radix Polygalae.

 (3).Polygala senega L.

-Polygala senega L.:flowers Ecological Environment: The Polygala senega L., grows on prairies and in woods and wet shoreline and riverbank habitat.
+flowering plant of Polygala senega L. with white flowers Ecological Environment: Polygala senega L grows on prairies and in woods and wet shorelines and riverbank habitats.
 It grows in thin, rocky, usually calcareous soils.
 It also occurs in disturbed habitats, such as roadsides.
 Geographical distribution: This species is native to North America, it is distributed in the central and eastern areas of the USA (the United States of America), southern Canada, etc.

 QR codeURL QR code: